jph6366/jph6366/README.md

 ## Hi there 👋

-- 🛰️ I’m currently working on a trame PaaS and geospatial AI/ML product
+- 🛰️ I’m currently working on web gis development and geospatial AI/ML product
 - 🌊 I’m currently learning underwater mapping and analysis
 - 🤿 I’m looking to collaborate on coastal resilience & management and open source GIS & Emergency Services
 - 💬 Ask me for consultation on geospatial products and building full stack applications